Mcrich23/Canvas-Learning-Mastery-Grader/README.md

 ## How it Works

 1. It gets all courses the authenticated user has access to
-2. Then it searches for an assignment containing the `GRADING_ASSIGNMENT_NAME` environment variable
+2. Then it searches for an assignment equal to the `GRADING_ASSIGNMENT_NAME` environment variable
 3. For each course that contains this, it iterates over every student in the course geting their outcome grades and generating percentages for each outcome
 4. It averages those percentages and sets the grading assignments grade based on the scale of its maximum points